Restrictions on Harbour Use - Covid 19

 The Harbour will remain closed to visiting yachtsmen (from sea) as government guidance is clear that, apart from day trips, leaving your home - the place you live - to stay at a second home for a holiday or other purpose is NOT ALLOWED.
 This also pertains to resident vessels cruising elsewhere; local ports will not be expecting arrivals.

-Currently the Boatman will continue to run 7 days a week, but only between 09:00 and 16:30 monitoring VHF channel 14.
+Currently the Boatman will continue to run 7 days a week, but only between 09:00 and 20:00 monitoring VHF Channel 14.
 Salcombe Harbour Authority will attempt to monitor activity to the best of our ability and may impose limits or restrictions on accessing certain facilities (or busy areas) should their use prove to be concerning.

 The Harbour Taxi will resume a restricted availability/capacity service to prevent overcrowding a particular trip and remove waiting or queuing.
-Advanced booking is essential by phone or email, half hourly between 09:30 and 16:00, daily.
-The Harbour Taxi will be monitoring VHF channel 12 and mobile 07807 643879.
+Advanced booking is essential by phone or email, half hourly between 09:00 and 19:30, daily.
+The Harbour Taxi will be monitoring VHF channel 12 and mobile 07807 643879, please click here for more information Water Taxi.

 All staff are operating to a revised risk assessment to ensure their (and others) ongoing safety in line with current Government guidelines.
 We anticipate this safe system of work may have to be adjusted to follow any further guidelines which may influence the service without notice.
 Ferry operators and other commercial passenger carrying craft, where operating, will also be severely limited and a backlog could present its own problem for customers’ queueing.
 Please check their current status before assuming a service is provided.